gaopengcuhk/CLIP-Adapter/README.md

 # Official Code Release for "CLIP-Adapter: Better Vision-Language Models with Feature Adapters"

 # Pipeline of CLIP-Adapter
 CLIP-Adapter is a drop-in module designed for CLIP model on few-shot classfication tasks.
-CLIP-Adapter can imrpvove the few-shot classfication of CLIP with very simple design.
+CLIP-Adapter can improve the few-shot classfication of CLIP with very simple design.
 <div align="center">
   <img src="pipeline.jpg"/>
 </div>